 The Waterford Pelham 55 has attachments for two reins, one near the mouthpiece and one at the end of the shank.
 These reins have similar action to the curb and bridoon reins in the double bridle.

-The Pelham 55 has the shortest shank (55 mm) out of our range, this will soften poll pressure and leverage on the mouthpiece and curb.
+The Pelham has the shortest shank (55 mm) out of our range.
+As a result, this will soften poll pressure and leverage on the mouthpiece and curb.

-The Waterford bit has many smooth flexible bumps or bubbles, which spreads the pressure over many points making it a light mouthpiece.
+The bit has many smooth flexible bumps or bubbles, which spreads pressure over many points making it a light mouthpiece.
 The greater flexibility discourages a horse from leaning on it.